2026 LEAGUE RULES

 FINANCE

-Players can contribute as much or as little as they wish for match fees every week for charity.
+As all the admin is done by the organiser alone, please try and restrict any donations to notes and coins of 50p or higher value as this makes counting money much easier.
 At the end of the season, the total amount of fees collected by each team will be donated to the team’s chosen charity.
 Each team is required to clearly write how much charity money they put in the envelope with the result sheet for each league game.

 PLAYER REGISTRATION

-Captains must complete a registration form and submit it by the registration deadline on the registration form, ensuring all the information requested is provided.
+Captains must register a team with the organiser by the registration deadline on the registration form, ensuring all the information requested is provided.

 Players will be able transfer to another team once the season has started but must pay a £2 transfer fee which will be added to their new team’s charity total.